SetonSwimTeam/sst-mm-to-wirecast/README.md

 ## Results

-Its best to create a memorized repor for results as you will have to run it after every event.
+Its best to create a memorized report for results as you will have to run it after every event.

 ![results column/format](img/results_options_columns.png )